zw-normal/pycallgraph/README.md

     sudo apt-get install python3-dev graphviz libgraphviz-dev pkg-config ./venv/bin/pip install pygraphviz
     ```
 7. Now the environment is ready, need to change the `build_func_deps_config.py` according to your paths and needs.
 Remember for complex Python code keep `upstream_cutoffs` and `downstream_cutoff` settings lower than 4, or it will take too much time when running step 9.
-It is also recommended to set one of parameters to 0 if sometimes the output dot layout is confusing).
+It is also recommended to set one of parameters to 0 if sometimes the output dot layout is confusing.
 8. Run the following command to generate & save the whole call graphs of the source code:
     ```shell script
     ./venv/bin/python build_func_deps.py